Vetle Sjåstad Christiansen: Stagnation and illness (2014–15 World Cup season)

-Christiansen was reselected before the 2014–15 season, the whole team being reselected.
-In September, Christiansen competed at the Norwegian Summer Championships in Steinkjer.
+Sjåstad Christiansen was reselected before the 2014–15 season, the whole team being reselected.
+In September, Sjåstad Christiansen competed at the Norwegian Summer Championships in Steinkjer.
 There, he came sixth in both the sprint and the pursuit.
 At the season start races at Sjusjøen, Vetle came third in the sprint but came 17th in the mass start.
 He was selected for the mixed relay and individual in Östersund, with a chance of getting the last place in the sprint.
-In the mixed relay, Christiansen again helped the Norwegians to a second-place finish.
+In the mixed relay, Sjåstad Christiansen again helped the Norwegians to a second-place finish.
 In the individual, he finished a disappointing 53rd but was still given the last spot in the sprint due to Lars Helge Birkeland finishing 84th.
-In the sprint, Christiansen finished 45th despite missing only once, but he climbed thirty places in the pursuit by being the only one to hit all twenty targets, and finished 15th.
-Christiansen's results in Östersund were below expectations, and he was not selected for the second round of the World Cup.
+In the sprint, Sjåstad Christiansen finished 45th despite missing only once, but he climbed thirty places in the pursuit by being the only one to hit all twenty targets, and finished 15th.
+Sjåstad Christiansen's results in Östersund were below expectations, and he was not selected for the second round of the World Cup.
 He returned in the last round before the Christmas break and delivered better results by finishing 30th in the sprint and 39th in the pursuit.
 However, he was not selected for the World Cups in Oberhof and Ruhpolding, but after both Tarjei Bø and Emil Hegle Svendsen fell ill, he was needed for the relay and sprint in Oberhof.
 He took the first leg in the relay, changing in fourth place.
 The rest of the team, Alexander Os, Johannes Thingnes Bø, and Ole Einar Bjørndalen, gained the lead, but victory was snatched in a sprint finish with Anton Shipulin, and so the Norwegians finished second.
-Christiansen finished 67th in the sprint and decided to return to Norway for a medical examination, having been feeling tired for some time.
+Sjåstad Christiansen finished 67th in the sprint and decided to return to Norway for a medical examination, having been feeling tired for some time.
 It was revealed that he had been affected in some way by the Rhinovirus, but he remained unable to compete and train properly for the next six months.

 Leaving the national team (2015–16 World Cup season)

 Due to his illness, he left the national biathlon team ahead of the 2015–16 season and joined a private biathlon team called Team Norgesbakeriet.
-The team was composed of Vetle Ravnsborg Gurigard, Kristoffer Langøien Skjelvik, Håkon Svaland, Martin Eng, Tore Leren and Christiansen, with Knut Tore Berland as coach.
+The team was composed of Vetle Ravnsborg Gurigard, Kristoffer Langøien Skjelvik, Håkon Svaland, Martin Eng, Tore Leren and Sjåstad Christiansen, with Knut Tore Berland as coach.
 He did not participate in the 2015 Norwegian Summer Championships.